 Egg yolk contains Lutein, which helps reduce the risk of age-related macular degeneration and cataracts, it contains zeaxanthin which protects you from the sun’s harmful UV rays.

-It protects your eyes from retinal damages because it contains omega-3 fatty acid, they are also loaded with vitamin A zinc which improves the health of your retina and helps you see better at night.
+It protects your eyes from retinal damage because it contains omega-3 fatty acids, they are also loaded with vitamin A zinc which improves the health of your retina and helps you see better at night.

 3. Eggs Keep Your Bone healthy.

-Egg yolk improves bone metabolism, prevents the risk of osteoporosis, also whole egg contains vitamin D phosphorus to keep your bone healthy and calcium to improve your bone density.
+Egg yolk improves bone metabolism, and prevents the risk of osteoporosis, also whole egg contains vitamin D phosphorus to keep your bone health and calcium to improve your bone density.

 4. Eggs Prevent Iron Deficiency.

-Iron deficiency occurs when you don’t have enough iron in your body and a low iron level can lead to the equally low blood cell.
+Iron deficiency occurs when you don’t have enough iron in your body and a low iron level can lead to equally low blood cells.
 Iron is needed to produce hemoglobin, the part of red blood cells that carries oxygen throughout the body.

 5. Eggs Help with Brain Development in Infants and Fetuses.

-Eggs are not only good for adults but for infants and fetuses, the choline in an egg is beneficial for fetus brain development.
+Eggs are not only good for adults but for infants and fetuses, the choline in an egg is beneficial for fetus’s brain development.

-The yolk also help prevent birth defect during pregnancy, vitamin D is important for the development of spinal cord and the fetus nervous system.
+The yolk also help prevent birth defect during pregnancy, vitamin D is important for the development of the spinal cord and the fetus’s nervous system.
 It also helps prevent breast cancer according to studies.

 It is recommended to keep your eggs with good matching food options and also keep in mind that all eggs are not the same.
 According to Healthline; There are four types of eggs which include.